 There’s nothing quite like the feeling of buying your first home in Canada.
 Knowing you’re free to put a nail in the wall, or paint your bathroom purple is a terrific feeling.

 Home Buyers’ Amount

-For disabled homeowners, the four-year rule qualification does not apply.
+For homeowners with disabilities, the four-year rule qualification does not apply.
 If you are eligible for the Disability Tax Credit (DTC) and purchase a home that’s better suited to your disability or access, you may claim the home buyers’ amount.
 If you purchase a home for a relative who is disabled, you may also qualify for the credit.

 Income properties are becoming increasingly popular with rookie home buyers.
 Whether it’s a basement apartment rental, duplex/triplex or income from short-term rentals such as Air BnB, it’s important to realize your tax obligations.
 Any rental income you’ve collected from your tenant should be declared on your tax return.
 Keep receipts from both rent collected and related expenses.
 Expenses lower your rental income which, in turn, lowers your tax payable.
 Common expenses include utilities, advertising, and maintenance/repair costs.

 Home Buyers’ Plan Repayments (HBP)

 Many first-time buyers have discovered the value of the HBP.
 Borrowing from your RRSPs to help with purchase might be a good option.
 If you participated in the HBP, you have up to 15 years to repay your withdrawal.
 Luckily, you have a bit of time before your repayment begins.
 The repayment period begins the second year after the year you withdrew your funds.

 No need to worry about calculating your repayment amounts.
 Your Notice of Assessment will contain all of the info you’ll need.
 They will also outline the timeline and payment needed each year until you’ve repaid the entire amount.

 GST/HST New Housing Rebate